1.Participants:

 The 3rd International Geohazards Workshop aimed to strengthen the emerging international strategy for disaster

-mitigation and prevention for the benefit of those exposed to geohazards, namely earthquakes, volcanoes, landslides,
+mitigation and prevention for the benefit of those exposed to geohazards, namely earthquakes, volcanoes, landslides, and tsunamis.

 Session: GeoHazards; Hazards database, Science and Observations